 Best things to do in Cabo San Lucas

-- Los Arcos – the famous arch is a trademark image of Cabo and is a must-stop on your Baja California itinerary.
+- Los Arcos – the famous arch is a trademark image of Cabo and is a must-stop.
 You can catch a boat ride to Los Arcos from the Cabo marina for about 300-500 Pesos.

 - Sailing tour – When visiting Cabo, don’t forget to take a sailing tour!
 There are all kinds of sailing tours, like sunset tours, kayaking and snorkeling tours, and party tours.

-- Kayaking/paddle boarding – This is one of the most popular activities in Cabo that is typically done early morning before the waves pick up.
+- Kayaking/paddle boarding – One of the most popular activities in Cabo that is typically done early morning before the waves pick up.
 Book a fun kayaking tour here.